Nek5000/nekBench/nekBone/readme.md

-This benchmark solves a 3D inhomogenous Helmholtz equation on a deformed hexahedral spectral element mesh using Jacobi preconditioned conjuate gradients.
+This benchmark solves a 3D inhomogenous Helmholtz equation on a deformed hexahedral spectral element mesh using conjuate gradients.

 # Usage